department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/my-va/sprints-71-80.md

 **Medical co-pays/debts**

 - TBD.
-Need to figure out if we need more explorations or if we have designs ready for testing.
+Need to figure out if we need more explorations or if we have designs ready for testing. (#38984 exploration continues)

 ### My VA audit